Khalistan movement: Electoral performance of pro-Khalistan parties and candidates

 In the 2022 Punjab Legislative Assembly election, the Shiromani Akali Dal (Amritsar), a splinter group of the Shiromani Akali Dal, and the only pro Khalistan party in India, contested 81 out of the 117 seats in the Punjab Legislative Assembly and received 386,176 votes or 2.48% of the vote share.
 SAD(A) received 49,260 votes (0.3% of the vote share) in the 2017 Legislative Assembly election.

 Simranjit Singh Mann, head of the SAD(A), won the Sangrur Lok Sabha by-election held in June 2022, receiving 253,154 votes in the constituency or 35.61% of the vote share.
-However, Mann went on to lose the 2024 Sangrur Lok Sabha election, receiving 187,246 votes or 18.55% of the vote share.
+However, Mann went on to lose the 2024 Sangrur Lok Sabha election, receiving 187,246 votes, or 18.55% of the vote.

 In the 2024 Indian general election in Punjab, thirteen parliamentary constituencies were contested.
 Two MP candidates associated with the Khalistan movement, Amritpal Singh and Sarabjeet Singh Khalsa, won in their respective constituencies and were subsequently elected as Indian Members of Parliament.
 SAD(A) ran candidates in 12 out of 13 constituencies, but did not win any race.
 They received over 500,000 votes in the election.